ArguMentor: Augmenting User Experiences with Counter-Perspectives: Related Work

 \subsection{Integration of LLMs to persuade users}

-The use of Large Language Models (LLMs) for tasks related to persuasiveness has been explored in several other contexts. \citet{hyben2023bigger} tests LLMs and fine-tuned models for claim detection to tackle things like misinformation and spread of bias. \citet{khan2024debating} shows that debating with persuasive LLMs leads to truthful answers and shows that debate with an LLM is a good way to resolve conflict in cases where ground truth is unavailable. \citet{breum2023persuasive} shows that chatbots and LLM agents can generate powerful and persuasive arguments, and how they can play an important role in online discussions. \citet{doi:10.1073/pnas.2311627120} uses chatbots to show that online political conversations can be improved with an AI assistant’s suggestions. \citet{10.1145/3579592} demonstrate that AI can be used to create effective public health messages, and that people are often persuaded by messages created by LLMs.
+The use of Large Language Models (LLMs) for tasks related to persuasiveness has been explored in several other contexts.
+Hyben et al.~\cite{hyben2023bigger} tested LLMs and fine-tuned models for claim detection to tackle things like misinformation and spread of bias.
+Khan et al.~\cite{khan2024debating} show that debating with persuasive LLMs leads to truthful answers and show that debate with an LLM is a good way to resolve conflict in cases where ground truth is unavailable.
+Breum et al.~\cite{breum2023persuasive} show that chatbots and LLM agents can generate powerful and persuasive arguments, and how they can play an important role in online discussions.
+Argyle et al.~\cite{doi:10.1073/pnas.2311627120} uses chatbots to show that online political conversations can be improved with an AI assistant’s suggestions.
+Karinshak et al.~\cite{10.1145/3579592} demonstrate that AI can be used to create effective public health messages, and that people are often persuaded by messages created by LLMs.

 These prior works lay the groundwork showing that LLMs have the potential to be persuasive and change users' opinions.
 We use LLMs in a similar way (by leveraging them as chatbots and prompting agents), but adapt and extend these ideas to the novel context of an interactive system supporting engagement with opinion pieces.